NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 RETRO Model
 ================

-Retro `(Borgeaud et al., 2022) <https://arxiv.org/abs/2112.04426>`_ is an autoregressive decoder-only language model (LM) pretrained with retrieval-augmentation.
+The Retrieval-Enhanced Transformer (RETRO) `(Borgeaud et al., 2022) <https://arxiv.org/abs/2112.04426>`_ is an autoregressive decoder-only language model (LM) pretrained with retrieval-augmentation.
-Retro features practical scalability to support large-scale pretraining from scratch by retrieving from trillions of tokens.
+RETRO features practical scalability to support large-scale pretraining from scratch by retrieving from trillions of tokens.
-Pretraining with retrieval provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters, thus largely reducing model parameters while achieving lower perplexity than standard GPT.
+Pretraining with retrieval provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters.
+This approach significantly reduces the model's parameter count while achieving lower perplexity than the standard GPT model.
-Retro also provides the flexibility to update the knowledge stored in LMs `(Wang et al., 2023a) <https://arxiv.org/abs/2304.06762>`_ by updating the retrieval database without training LMs again.
+RETRO also provides the flexibility to update the knowledge stored in LMs `(Wang et al., 2023a) <https://arxiv.org/abs/2304.06762>`_ by updating the retrieval database without training LMs again.

-For the legacy native NeMo RETRO model doc, please see `NeMo RETRO Model (Legacy) <https://github.com/NVIDIA/NeMo/blob/main/docs/source/nlp/nemo_megatron/retro/retro_model_legacy.rst>`_.
+For the legacy native NeMo RETRO model documentation, please see `NeMo RETRO Model (Legacy) <https://github.com/NVIDIA/NeMo/blob/main/docs/source/nlp/nemo_megatron/retro/retro_model_legacy.rst>`_.

-Quick start
+Quick Start
 ************
-Below instructions demonstrate the steps for pre-processing data, training and evaluating a RETRO model.
+The following instructions demonstrate how to preprocess the data as well as train and evaluate a RETRO model.

-Data pre-processing
+Data Preprocessing
 -------------------

-For the detailed data preparation step, we refer to `Megatron-LM Github <https://github.com/NVIDIA/Megatron-LM/>`_ repository, which contains the scripts and detailed instructions of the whole preprocessing process at `RETRO Data Preparation <https://github.com/NVIDIA/Megatron-LM/blob/0fecd76e995c136021d478c6c52caa57c2f9aa25/tools/retro/build_db.md>`_.
+For detailed information on data preprocessing, refer to the `Megatron-LM Github <https://github.com/NVIDIA/Megatron-LM/>`_ repository.
+This repository contains scripts and comprehensive instructions for the entire preprocessing procedure, specifically focusing on `RETRO Data Preparation <https://github.com/NVIDIA/Megatron-LM/blob/0fecd76e995c136021d478c6c52caa57c2f9aa25/tools/retro/build_db.md>`_.
 The main stages of the process are summarized below.

-The output result of the preparation step is a processed RETRO data directory ready to be used for pre-training.
-Particularly, it  will contain the main following files and subdirectories:
+The outcome of the preparation step yields a processed RETRO data directory, fully primed for pre-training.
+Specifically, this directory encompasses the following key files and subdirectories:

-* ``config.json``: containing the hyperparameters used in the data preparation step, which will be retrieved to use in the pre-training step for consistency.
+* ``config.json``: contains the hyperparameters used in the data preparation step, which will then be retrieved to use in the pre-training step for consistency.
 For example: sample length, chunk length, data splits, tokenizer files, etc.
-* ``data``: containing the original data before any preprocessing.
+* ``data``: contains the original data before any preprocessing.
-* ``tokenizer``: containing tokenizer files used in the preparation step.
+* ``tokenizer``: contains tokenizer files used in the preparation step.
-* ``db``: containing the chunk database of processed and chunked text used for retrieving neighbors.
+* ``db``: contains the chunk database of processed and chunked text used for retrieving neighbors.
-* ``index``: containing the Faiss index of the chunk database for retrieval.
+* ``index``: contains the Faiss index of the chunk database for retrieval.
-* ``query``: containing the queried neighboring chunks for all training samples.
+* ``query``: contains the queried neighboring chunks for all training samples.

 The data preparation process contains the following main stages: